About linking accounts to your manager account

 - A manager account can't be directly managed by more than 1 other manager account.

-- Your managed account structure can be no greater than 6 levels deep.
+- Your client account structure can be no greater than 6 levels deep.

 Linking to an existing individual Google Ads account

-Keep in mind that when you link your manager account to an existing Google Ads account, it won’t have administrative ownership of the managed account by default.
-Administrative ownership will have to be turned on for the manager account in the managed account.
+Keep in mind that when you link your manager account to an existing Google Ads account, it won’t have administrative ownership of the client account by default.
+Administrative ownership will have to be turned on for the manager account in the client account.

 You also have the option to create new Google Ads accounts right from your manager account.
 These accounts are automatically linked to your manager account, and you can invite users to the account as necessary.
 Learn more about creating new accounts from your manager account.